Transfer of quantum game strategies: Introduction

 \subsection{Acknowledgements}

 I would like to thank my advisor Ivan G. Todorov for the many fruitful discussions on earlier drafts of the paper.
-I would also like to thank Lyudmila Turowska for helpful comments on some results in the last section, and Alexandros Chatzinikalaou for identifying the gap in the proof of \cite[Lemma 5.8]{gt_one}, necessitating the change in definition.
+I would also like to thank Lyudmila Turowska for helpful comments on some results in the last section, and Alexandros Chatzinikolaou for identifying the gap in the proof of \cite[Lemma 5.8]{gt_one}, necessitating the change in definition.
+Finally, I would like to thank the referee(s) for their detailed reading and remarks.